XeroAPI/xero-java-oauth2-app/README.md

 ### Deploy your Heroku App
-* Click the "Deploy App" buttong ... app will build and deploy
+* Click the "Deploy App" button ... app will build and deploy
 * Click the "view" button to launch your app in a browser.

 ![Heroku : Create New App](images/heroku-newapp-03.png)

 ## Import the project into Eclipse
+To modify this code, clone or download the repository.

-In Eclipse, go to File > New > Java Working Set and create a working set called “Xero Java App" (or something appropriate).
+Then, in Eclipse, go to File > New > Java Working Set and create a working set called “Xero Java App" (or something appropriate).

 Go to File > Import > General and select Existing Projects into Workspace.